Memorial Trail

 The Memorial Wall remembers those who have committed their bodies to the sea.

-The monument, erected by the St. John Ambulance Association and relatives, commemorates crayfisherman and community member, Ernie Crocos (45) who died in 1971.
+The monument, erected by the St. John Ambulance Association and relatives, commemorates crayfisherman and community member, Ernie Crocos (45) who died in 1971 of a sudden heart attack.
+He was a respected member of the community, involved in search and rescue efforts for others lost at sea.

 A park in Denham named after George Wear, a popular fishing identity who lived and worked from his small motorboat Telstar in Shark Bay during the 1960’s to late 1970’s.
 Born in Denham on 21 February 1916, George served in the Australian Army during World War II and saw action in New Guinea.
 He was discharged from military service in January 1946.